stenionobres/dart-lab/word-count/README.md

 $ pub run test
 ```

-For more detailed info about the Dart track see the [installation](http://exercism.io/languages/dart/installation) and [testing](http://exercism.io/languages/dart/tests) pages.

 ## Source

 This is a classic toy problem, but we were reminded of it by seeing it in the Go Tour.

-## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.